Special-K-s-Flightsim-Bots/DCSServerBot/services/bot/README.md

 them, you need to provide some kind of role-mapping.

 ### Configuration
-Your bot.yaml might look like this then:
+Your bot.yaml might look like this:
 ```yaml
 no_discord: true
 roles: